scramatte/eom-form/README.md

 ## Contribution

 We need hands.
-Please send pull requests improving the usage and fixing bugs, improving documentation and providing better examples, or providing some testing, because these things are important.
+Please send pull requests improving the usage and fixing bugs, improving documentation and providing better examples, or providing some testing.

 ## License